A woman sitting on the floor next to her sink calling maintenance.

 • A lightbulb went out

-If you determine that the issue isn’t an emergency, you should still go ahead and submit a maintenance request to be handled during normal business hours.
-Be aware that it may take a few days to get the issue resolved since the maintenance team will handle emergencies before tackling other repairs, so be patient.
+If you determine that the issue isn’t a maintenance emergency, you should still go ahead and submit a request to be handled during normal business hours.
+It may take a few days to get the issue resolved since the maintenance team will handle emergencies before tackling other repairs, so be patient.

 Use Your Best Judgement